Best Power BI Alternatives in 2026: 9 Tools Ranked by Use Case

 What is the best free alternative to Power BI?

 Looker Studio is the best fully free option — no limits on reports or users.
 For self-hosted free BI, Metabase and Apache Superset are both strong.
-Anomaly AI also offers a free tier for AI-first analysis.
+Anomaly AI also offers a free tier when you want an AI-built dashboard without DAX or semantic-model setup.

 Is Power BI free?